Computer-aided analyses of stochastic first-order methods, via interpolation conditions for stochastic optimization: Introduction

 More precisely, we \begin{itemize} \item Propose a framework, fitting the PEP methodology, for automated analysis of first-order stochastic methods with fixed stepsizes across a wide range of function classes (specified in Assumption \ref{assum:prob_def}), under all zero-mean noise models satisfying \eqref{eq:assum_noise} (Section~\ref{sec:framework}).
-Given $N$ a number of iterations, a method, a function class, and a noise model (expectation and variance), we propose a spectrum of SDPs of increasingly large size, ranging from a size $\propto N$ (Section \ref{sec:SDP_rel}) to a size $\propto 2^N$ (Section \ref{sec:exact}), whose solutions provide increasingly stronger convergence rates on the problem.
-In particular, the SDP of size $\propto 2^N$ yields tight performance guarantees, i.e., that are attained by a specific function and noise distribution.
-On the other side of the spectrum, the SDP of size $\propto N$ yields guarantees that often happen to be, numerically, already tight (Section \ref{sec:num_ill}).
+Given $N$ a number of iterations, a method, a function class, and a class of noise models (expectation and variance), we propose a SDP of size $\propto N$, whose solution provides a convergence rate on the problem, which happens to be, in some cases, tight (Section \ref{sec:num_ill}).